-Townske aims to be your travel inspiration city guide on your next trip.
+Townske is a travel-oriented app that caters to various mobile platforms, including iOS and Android.
+It aims to be your travel inspiration city guide on your next trip.

 The app connects you with locals to get a list of their favorite places and creates a curated list of places to explore and experience as locals do.

 It’s not mandatory for users to have an account, which is great, as it allows you to quickly find the next location you want to visit.

 Imagine that you have low Wi-Fi connectivity, or that your battery is running low – in these cases, it’s a neat feature to have.

 This means the app is faster and has better load times than a typical hybrid app, and a smoother feel.

 Gyroscope is another among many popular apps built with React Native.
 It enables you to see the complete story of your life; it’s the health app on steroids.

 Not only can you track steps, your workout, or your heart rate, but with the dozens of integrations, you can also track activities like productivity on the computer, or use sleep tracker and automatic Ai to make sure you get enough sleep.